MarioFiorino/Python-Workouts/README.md

 >Solution in file : [degree_of_array.py](https://github.com/MarioFiorino/Python-Workouts/blob/main/degree_of_array.py)

 ## First repeated word in a sentence
 Given an sentence, find the first repeated word.
-Note: each sentence is bounded by comma,colon,semicolon,ect.
+Note: each sentence is bounded by comma, colon, semicolon, ect.

 E.g. :
 input : " We work hard becouse hard work pays."